contentascode/activist-apprentice-course-template/content/plan.md

 ---
-layout: page
+layout: index.pug
-title: Plan Your Story
 ---

+# Plan Your Story

 To get you started, we’ll review four important steps to prepare yourself to go out and produce media.
 You should be completely comfortable with these concepts and ideas before setting out to produce media.